 Except it’s not, which we know because 450 million years later here we are and the earth is still standing.
 This gloomy little tale is based in what is called the end-Ordovician mass extinction (Ordovician being the name for the time period from 485 million to 443 million years ago).
 This was one of 5 major mass extinctions in earth’s history, another one being the end Cretaceous extinction (also called the KT extinction) 65 million years ago which saw the downfall of the dinosaurs.

-Each extinction was caused by a combination of extreme environmental factors, including dramatic cooling, changes in sea levels, poisonous gases being released by volcanoes, and ash clouds covering the sun so stopping plants from being able to grow.
-Each extinction event was its own disaster, with sometimes as much as half of life on earth dying out and these species being lost to the world forever.
+Each extinction event was caused by a combination of extreme environmental factors, including dramatic cooling, changes in sea levels, poisonous gases being released by volcanoes, and ash clouds covering the sun so stopping plants from being able to grow.
+These events were massively impactful, with sometimes as much as half of life on earth dying out and these species being lost to the world forever.

 However, after each catastrophe life slowly returned.
 Just like over time how the descendants of wolves have become very different types of dogs, from Chihuahuas to Great Danes, the creatures of the past also started to have very different kinds of descendants.
 Given a few extra million years compared to the wolves, the descendants of these prehistoric creatures eventually became so different that they became distinct species.
 With this the earths biodiversity, it’s number of different species, rose again.
 Until the next extinction.

 Violent mass extinctions weren’t the only way plants and animals went extinct.
 Sometime it just happened.
 If a species wasn’t very strong or fast compared to those around it, it may lose all fights for food and resources, and so died off (hence the phrase survival of the fittest).
 Sometimes a species just had a really small number to begin with, so if your entire population of super unique bugs got accidentally sat on by a t-rex, then that’s your entire species gone.
 Ooops…